dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 ### Relationships (`GET /api/tracker/relationships`)

-Relationships are links between two entities in tracker.
+Relationships are links between two entities in the Tracker.
-These entities can be tracked entity instances, enrollments and events.
+These entities can be tracked entity instances, enrollments, and events.

-Purpose of this endpoint is to retrieve Relationships between objects.
+The purpose of this endpoint is to retrieve Relationships between objects.

 Unlike other tracked objects endpoints, Relationship only expose one endpoint: